jeffreyjb/Planet-Hopper/README.md

   - All changes are moved into main project content
   - Changed ThirdPersonController_BP to Robot_BP and moved to Blueprint folder
   - All other assets in Content/Import (see .gitignore)

+## Credit
+- Background music and sound effects from PlayOnLoop.com
+- Licensed under Creative Commons by Attribution 4.0